Jalapeño, Cheese and Corn Cast Iron Skillet Cornbread

 In a 2-cup measuring cup, add the 1 cup of cooked (and cooled!) corn kernels.
 Add enough cream or milk to the measuring cup with the corn, until the liquid reaches the 1 1/2 cup level of the measuring cup. (*See Recipe Notes below if this isn't clear, or watch the Recipe Video above this Recipe Card to see it done).
 Set aside.

 In a medium bowl, lightly beat the eggs to blend.
-Whisk in the corn/cream mixture and cheddar cheese.
+Add the corn/cream mixture and the cheddar cheese and stir in.
 Set aside.

 In a large bowl with a wooden spoon or the bowl of a stand mixer fitted with the paddle attachment, mix the butter and sugar together at low speed (or with a wooden spoon), just until the butter absorbs the sugar.
 Add the egg mixture and mix until just combined.
 Stir in the cooled jalapeños.
 Mix in the flour mixture, mixing just until barely incorporated.

 Remove skillet from oven and lightly coat with nonstick spray.
 Spoon batter in to hot pan and quickly top with a bit more grated cheddar cheese.
 Bake cornbread until top is golden brown and springs back when gently pressed, 25-28 minutes when baked in a 10-inch skillet (may be longer if your skillet is smaller).
 Let cool in pan at least 30 minutes before serving.